As Baxter's Knob burns, telcos ask cops to investigate series of celltower attacks

 "We share the broader industry's outrage over acts of vandalism against critical infrastructure during a pandemic – a time when connectivity is more important than ever."

-Vodfone NZ infrastructure director Tony Baird,said, "We're consistently seeing internet and phone use increase by 20-60% during Level 4 lockdown, as New Zealanders use telco networks to stay connected with friends and family.
+Vodafone NZ infrastructure director Tony Baird, said, "We're consistently seeing internet and phone use increase by 20-60% during Level 4 lockdown, as New Zealanders use telco networks to stay connected with friends and family.
 Cell sites are critical infrastructure in delivering our digital services, so it's infuriating there are arson threats and attempts at cell sites, which could severely impact people's ability to get online if successful."

 Spark, Vodafone and 2degrees all declined to describe the attacks, threats or location of the cell sites involved.
 One insider said there was a fear that sharing such details would spark copycat attacks.